 When end of summer rolls around, I gather my family and head over to the State fair for magical excitement.
 During the year, the fairgrounds are deserted, small dust whorls blowing across the barren landscape.
 But when the fair is on, the fairgrounds are bustling with activity.
 There are booths with elephant ears, buildings with animals and demonstrations, and there are amusement rides with screaming kids.
 It is quite the juggling act with all its moving .

-Putting together a PCB with high-speed signals comprises a juggling act of design, components, and high-speed signals.
+Putting together a Printed Circuit Board with high-speed signals comprises a juggling act of design, components, and high-speed signals.
 These high-speed signals create opportunity for unnecessary transmission lines that create havoc with your circuit board.
 Much of the mayhem occurs within the PCB layout itself.

-Knowing what parts of the layout contribute to this ravage allows resolution while laying out the board.
-Knowing if the layout techniques you’ve applied are best practice for signal integrity can be discovered either by performing lengthy pencil analysis or by using signal integrity simulation tools.
+Knowing what of the layout contribute to this ravage allows resolution while laying out the board.
+Knowing if the layout techniques you’ve applied are best practice for signal integrity analysis in PCB design.
+It can be discovered either by performing lengthy pencil analysis or by using signal integrity simulation tools.
 After reading this, I’ll let you decide on which you think will be more effective for your boards.

 Inadequate Signal Integrity Simulation Tools

 With inadequate signal integrity simulation tools, the magic turns to chaos.
 The impedance calculator returns incorrect impedance calculations.
 The calculations contradict the layer stackup and the dielectric constant of the defined material within the PCB design rules.
 The simulator assumes a return path for modeling so if you have discontinuities in the ground plane, they are not included in the calculation.
 The 3D field solver returns calculated impedance for differential pairs that are very wrong.